odapg/LaTeXSymbols/README.md

 ## Manual installation

-1. Clone or download this repository using the green `Clone or download` button.
+1. Clone or download this repository using the `Clone or download` button.

-2. Move the `LaTeXSymbols` folder to your Sublime Text's `Packages` folder.
+2. Move the folder to your Sublime Text's `Packages` folder.
+Make sure it is called `LaTeXSymbols`.

 3. Restart Sublime Text.